julemai/GRIP-E/data/monthly_posterior_distributions_Smith_Gronewold/README.md

 months.
 The ``multiplier`` for a 30-day month (e.g. April) would be around 10.5378.

 The original files are named "nbs_lake_erie_summary-stats_mm.csv" and "nbs_lake_erie_samples_mm.csv".
 The conversion was done using this script [here](https://github.com/julemai/GRIP-E/blob/master/scripts/monthly_nbs_inflows/convert_nbs_lake_erie_to_m3s.py).

+A script to plot the data (all in [m^3/s]) can be found [here](https://github.com/julemai/GRIP-E/blob/master/scripts/monthly_nbs_inflows/plot_nbs_inflows.py).
+Plots of the data can be found [here](https://github.com/julemai/GRIP-E/wiki/Datasets#monthly-inflows-and-net-basin-supplies-to-lake-erie-and-lake-st-clair).